NEW BUILD VAT RECLAIM: How does VAT work on new builds in UK?

 As a rule, the building work and construction materials must meet all the qualifications to claim VAT.
 You must also apply within three (3) months of finishing the project to HM Revenue and Customs.

-Note: The rules for building a new home and VAT differ for builders who are working in the construction industry.
+Note: The rules for building a new home and VAT differ in some ways to the rules on VAT for builders working in the construction industry.

 Further guidance notes are available on application form 431NB and 431C.
-They both clarify what types of new building projects and materials qualify for a VAT refund.
+They both clarify what types of new building projects and materials qualify for a VAT refund (see below).

 Most builders are zero-rated for Value Added Tax when they are working on new buildings.
 That means you are unlikely to pay any VAT for their services.